koanjazz/koanjazz/README.md

 ### Hi there I am Ricardo koan kohatsu

 - 🔭 I’m currently working on Personal Projects with Python and Shell Script and the search for my first job
-- 🌱 I’m currently learning Python, Shell Script and Security information
+- 🌱 I’m studying for a bachelor`s degree in Information System
 <!-- Dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>